wnka/Gawker/README.md

 Contributing
 ------------

-I have been actively working on Gawker for a few years now, but I figured I would put it up on GitHub to make it easier for people to fork and contribute.
+I haven't been actively working on Gawker for a few years now, but I figured I would put it up on GitHub to make it easier for people to fork and contribute.

 License